GaryJones/Gamajo-Template-Loader/README.md

 This isn't a WordPress plugin on its own, so the usual instructions don't apply.
 Instead:

+### Manually install class
 1. Copy [`class-gamajo-template-loader.php`](class-gamajo-template-loader.php) into your plugin.
 It can be into a file in the plugin root, or better, an `includes` directory.

+or:

+### Install class via Composer
+1. Tell Composer to install this class as a dependency: `composer require gamajo/template-loader`
+2. Recommended: Install the Mozart package: `composer require coenjacobs/mozart --dev` and [configure it](https://github.com/coenjacobs/mozart#configuration).
+3. The class is now renamed to use your own prefix, to prevent collisions with other plugins bundling this class.

+## Implement class
-2. Create a new file, such as `class-your-plugin-template-loader.php`, in the same directory.
+1. Create a new file, such as `class-your-plugin-template-loader.php`, in the same directory.
-3. Create a class in that file that extends `Gamajo_Template_Loader`.
+2. Create a class in that file that extends `Gamajo_Template_Loader` (or the new prefixed name, if you installed via Composer/Mozart).
 You can see the Meal Planner Template Loader example class below as a starting point if it helps.
-4. Override the class properties to suit your plugin.
+3. Override the class properties to suit your plugin.
 You could also override the `get_templates_dir()` method if it isn't right for you.
-5. You can now instantiate your custom template loader class, and use it to call the `get_template_part()` method.
+4. You can now instantiate your custom template loader class, and use it to call the `get_template_part()` method.
 This could be within a shortcode callback, or something you want theme developers to include in their files.

   ~~~php
   // Template loader instantiated elsewhere, such as the main plugin file.